Paul92/Paul92.github.io/books/bell/chap1_classicalPropositionalLogic.md

 a higher level, which allows reasoning about statements, solves all these ambiguities.

-Chapter 1 introduces four logical systems: trees, propositional calculus, natural deduction and sequent calculus.
+Chapter 1 introduces four techniques for proving arguments in propositional
+logic: trees, propositional calculus, natural deduction and sequent calculus.
 Each of them is a set of tools for building **proofs** or **derivations**, i.e. they provide a set of rules that allow us to move from one statement to another in a way that preserves the validity of the argument.
-We denote by $$S \models P$$ if there is a proof from S to P in some logical system.
-Note that this is a **formal consequence**, based solely on the rules of the logical system.
-If the logical system is **sound**, then the existence of a proof implies semantic consequence.
-If the logical system is **complete**, then we can prove any semantic consequence.
+We denote by $$S \models P$$ if there is a proof from S to P by some method.
+Note that this is a **formal consequence**, based solely on the rules of the proof method.
+If the proof method is **sound**, then the existence of a proof implies semantic consequence.
+If it is **complete**, then we can prove any semantic consequence.
 In other words, completeness ensures that we can prove everything, and soundness ensures that the proofs are *valid*.
-All the presented logical systems are both sound and complete and therefore equivalent.
+All the presented proof methods are both sound and complete and therefore equivalent.

+When using trees, a proof starts from the premises and the negated conclusion, and validity is shown if all the branches of the tree are closed, i.e. they contain a contradiction.
+Of course, this is equivalent to starting from the premises and the affimative conclusion and making sure the entire tree is open (i.e. there is no branch that contains a contradiction).
+The advantage of the former method is that it allows to prune a branch as soon as a contradiction is reached, while the latter approach would require to fully develop the tree, which can get very large.

-The choice of which logical system to choose for a specific problem is a matter of preference and convenience.
+The choice of which proof method to choose for a specific problem is a matter of preference and convenience.
 Broadly speaking, trees are a graphical view that makes it easier to reason about proving - this is the reason why the proofs for the soundness and completeness of the other systems are done by